A Conformal Fixed-Point Equation for the Effective Average Action: Legendre Transform of the ERG

 \subsection{Set-up}

-To define an ERG equation requires a quasi-local, ultraviolet cutoff function, $\cutoff\bigl((x-y)^2\bigr)$, which decays rapidly for small separations.
+To define an ERG equation requires a quasi-local, ultraviolet cutoff function, $\cutoff(x,y)$.
 In momentum space, quasi-locality amounts to $\cutoff(p^2)$ having a Taylor expansion for small $p^2$.
+To be a good cutoff function, $\cutoff(p^2)$ dies off rapidly for large momentum.
 From $\cutoff$ it is useful to define two objects, $\ep$ and $G$ via: \bse

 \ese Notice that $\ep^{-1}$ has the form of a regularized kinetic term whereas, recalling~\eq{dil-MomSpace}, $G$ is the momentum-space derivative of the cutoff function: \be p \cdot \partial_p \cutoff(p^2) = p^2 G(p^2) . \ee